 An Effective Voice For Local Business

-A BID is established by a ballot of businesses in a defined area and is managed by a representative board of local business owners.
+A BID is established by a successful ballot of businesses in a defined area and is managed by a representative board of local business owners.

-Each BID term lasts for five-years and must then go to re-ballot, giving businesses the opportunity to vote for or against a further term.
+Each BID term typically lasts for five-years and must then go through a renewal, giving businesses the opportunity to vote for or against a further term.
+Therefore the success or failure of BID operations are judged at re-ballot.

-After a ballot the BID levy is mandatory for all eligible businesses in the defined BID area who are above the threshold set in the BID proposal.
-Income is principally generated through the levy contribution which is based on the rateable value of the business premises.
 The income of the varied BID locations across the UK, range from as little as £55,000 up to £2.7 million per year, meaning operations of individual BIDs will be relative to their income.
-Blue Bermondsey receives circa £100,00 in levy.
-Being a unified voice for businesses has enabled us to attract substantial additional funding and investment into the area.
+Blue Bermondsey receives circa £100,00 in levy, which has also enabled us to lever substantial additional funding and investment into the area to support our work.

 Southwark is also home to four neighbouring BID’s, whose work has been vastly instrumental in helping to regenerate their locations and deliver positive benefits for their business members.
 Together we formed the Southwark BID forum and meet every quarter to exchange ideas and work with the Council and relative strategic bodies to address the collective challenges faced by our business members.